 Several technical aspects of our approach contribute to its potential clinical utility.
 The method operates directly on dynamic MRI data without requiring additional static reference scans, streamlining the workflow.
-The semi-automated nature of the tracking reduces processing time while maintaining high precision, making it more practical for both research and clinical applications.
+The semi-automated nature of the bone tracking reduces processing time while maintaining high precision, making it more practical for both research and clinical applications.

 5. Conclusion

-This study presents a novel semi-automated method for tracking bone motion in 2D sagittal CINE MRI sequences during controlled knee flexion-extension movements.
+A novel semi-automated method was developed and validated for tracking bone motion using 2D sagittal plane CINE MRI images acquired during controlled knee flexion and extension.
 The method significantly reduces processing time compared to manual segmentation while improving measurement consistency.
-These advantages make the approach particularly valuable for studying both normal and pathological knee motion patterns in research and clinical settings.
+These advantages make the approach particularly attractive for studying both normal and pathological knee motion patterns in research and clinical settings.

-5. Declaration of Competing Interest
+6. Declaration of Competing Interest

-The authors declare that they have no known competing financial interests or personal relationships that could have appeared to influence the work reported in this paper.
+The authors declare that they have no competing financial interests or personal relationships that could have appeared to influence the work reported in this paper.

-6. Funding Information
+7. Funding Information